josephmluna/LabWebsite/lab_charter/index.md

 ### My commitments to you (in the broadest sense):

-- I promise to be present and to care about your well-being and development
+- I promise to be present and to care about your well-being and development.
 - Anything you tell me will be held in confidence.
 For sensitive issues, I may seek advice and mentoring from colleagues I trust and will always do so from a perspective that puts you first.
-- I will consult the lab when new people will potentially join us
+- I will consult the lab when new people will potentially join us.

 ### Expectations for postdocs: